 - How can you live in more integrity with your ideals?
 What’s the #1 thing you could start doing that would have the most positive impact in your life?
 What’s the #1 thing you could *stop* doing that would have the most positive impact in your life?
 Sweet.
 Now rock it!

-I recommend writing down any of the questions that resonate with you and just letting them simmer in your mind for days.
+I recommend writing down any of the power questions that resonate with you.
+Then just let them simmer in your mind for days.
 Let them bubble up when you’re in the shower, when you wake in the morning, or when you’re driving your car.

 Pondering these questions, like “How can I get paid to do what I love?” has been significant in my life.
-The articles you’re reading and the classes and coaching I’ve done in the past are the results of living this question!
+My real estate investing business, the article you’re reading, and the online classes I teach are the results of living this question!

 Self-Reflection Exercise #3: Work Backward From the End